 |Fires occurring in the Savannah forest in the Bita region [Photo courtesy of Dr. Armenteras] |

-This project will provide a basis of knowledge that will help to reduce threats to agriculture systems, which are becoming more pronounced in a climate change context and causing major economic losses.
-Such is the case of fire dynamics, which particularly can affect vulnerable crops that are composed of monocultures of highly flammable plant species (e.g., oil palm plantations).
-By identifying fire drivers it is possible to design safer plantations, including elements and tools that reduce fire risk and dispersal.
+This study will be the first in Colombia to address the impact of fire on the composition of a given forest, or how fire is partially controlled by the spatio-temporal distribution of available resources to burn (fuel amount) and climatic conditions promoting combustion (fuel moisture).
+This project is anticipated to provide a basis of knowledge that will help reduce threats to agriculture systems, which are becoming more vulnerable in a climate change context and causing significant economic losses.
+Such is the case of fire dynamics which particularly can affect vulnerable crops that are composed of monocultures of highly flammable plant species (e.g., oil palm plantations).
+By identifying fire drivers, it is possible to design safer plantations, including elements and tools that reduce fire risk and dispersal.
 The project should also promote low-carbon economic growth through increased investments in low-emissions development, as well as improved community resilience to changing weather patterns and protection of significant ecosystems.
 By developing reliable estimations of carbon emissions from forest degradation and calibrating models combining field data and fuel moisture satellite observation data, the researchers will promote joint efforts to strengthen the capacity of regional stakeholders to integrate scientific products into development and decision making for the Colombian National REDD+ policy.

 Potential developmental impacts